NicolaFerracin/blog/_posts/3_github_widget.md

 If you haven't run into this problem yet, then it means you didn't reach the limit yet.
 But you will probably run into it quite soon, so better fix it now.

-// TODO ADD DOCUMENTATION

 To let GitHub know that we are authenticated users and we are actually allowed to make these API calls we need to:
 - generate an API token
 - send our username in every API call
 - send our token in every API call

-To get the token, just login to GitHub and // TODO
+To get the token, just login to **GitHub**, go to **Settings** and at the bottom of the left pane click on **Personal access tokens**.
+With this token we can now make all API calls we want.

-To send our username and token in our API calls, we need to add them in the HTTP headers that are going to be part of our calls.
+Now, to send our username and token in our API calls, we need to add them in the HTTP headers that are going to be part of our calls.

 ```javascript
 const gitHubApi = {